joselbr2099/t-ide/README.md

 $ sudo ./install.sh
 $ tide
 ```
-this open a temux based ide
+this open a tmux based ide

 ## Use